soasada/popok/README.md

   .build()
   .start();
 ```
+Are you looking for a more advanced example?
+[Click here](https://github.com/soasada/undertow-vuejs)
 ## Bootstrapping a Server

 [Server.java](/src/main/java/com/popokis/popok/http/Server.java) it's just an Undertow wrapper class to add some functionality such as: HTTPs/HTTP2 support and HTTP to HTTPs redirection.
 To instantiate a Server you have to provide an undertow `HttpHandler` as router and use the builder API that provides you the following methods: